Petroleum and Flammable Materials Storage License SCDF submission

 Not all businesses in Singapore need a Petroleum and Flammable Materials Storage Licence to store such materials.

-For instance, businesses that store small quantities of petroleum and flammable materials for personal or internal use may be exempt from the licensing requirement.
+For instance, businesses that store only small quantities for personal or internal use may be exempt where the applicable categories or limits in the Fourth Schedule are not exceeded, while scheduled chemicals still require a licence regardless of quantity stored.

 Engaging Qualified Persons for Petroleum and Flammable Materials Licence Application in Singapore